- Dreams are fascinating—we love to pick them apart and dissect what they might mean in relation to our lives.

 - So, while our dreams don’t function to make us aware of internal conflicts, they can push us to deal with unresolved issues that are causing us harm.

-- Additionally, there are some cool facts about dreaming that are worth acknowledging like: the faces that we see in our dreams are often faces we’ve seen in real life, and dreams help us to recharge our creative juices.
+- Additionally, there are some cool facts about dreaming that are worth acknowledging: For example, the faces that we see in our dreams are often faces we’ve seen in real life.

 - Finally, there are some common themes that arise in our dreams—many of us dream about flying, falling, running late, and being naked in public.